 More than 2 miles of trails allow visitors to explore the area and the rich history of the site through three interpretive trails that highlight (1) Flora and Fauna, (2) Native American Heritage, and (3) Pioneer Settlement.

 It was very important to us that Kilchis Point be accessible to all.
 The first circle is paved and the the rest of the trails are compacted gravel.
 Most of the trails are level and easy to walk.
 Those unable to walk to the Caitlin Heusser Bird Watching Station along Tillamook Bay and back may request a ride on the "Mike," a modified golf cart.
 (Named in memory of Mike Brown, one of our first donors to the Reserve.)
-Rides are subject to availability of the drivers and reservations should be made at least a week in advance.
+Rides are subject to availability of the drivers and reservations should be made at least two weeks in advance.
 Please call the Pioneer Museum at 503.842.4553 and talk to Gary or Carla to schedule your trip.

 The Ford Family Foundation designed, funded and helped install the Kilchis Point trailhead area complete with benches and a native garden.
 A paved parking area, bioswale, and an interpretive kiosk have also been completed with funding from the Spirit Mountain Community Fund.
 Permeable pavers have been used for the parking area and the Trailhead Loop which is approximately 1/3 of mile, thanks to donations of time and materials from North Coast Lawn.
 The Trailhead Loop has 17 interpretive signs that give an overview of the history and natural features at Kilchis Point.
 A convening circle along the trail serves as a meeting place for school groups, visitors, and a gateway to the trail system.
 Boardwalks are installed throughout the trails to bridge the delicate wetland areas.